Lochay 132kV Substation

 End client

-Tony Gee provided detailed civil and structural design of the proposed development which comprised of a 50m long x 5m wide steel portal frame building clad in a combination of composite panels and masonry.
+- design of a 50m long 5m wide steel portal frame control building clad in a combination of masonry and Kingspan cladding

 During the initial contractor involvement phase, Tony Gee provided the platform design, earthworks and main drainage diversion.
 We were responsible for the architectural elements as well as the low voltage M&E elements of the project through our supply chain partners.

-Tony Gee designed the 2No. matching transformer bunds (including oily water drainage) consisting of a general transformer bund and a ET/MT transformer bund.
 The project was modelled in 3D using Revit and fully co-ordinated with the various disciplines involved in the project including the HV electrical designer to ensure a complete and co-ordinated solution.